 Snowtrax Christchurch is one of the best ski resorts in the UK.
 This Alpine Activity Centre is the perfect place to get some ski practice in.
 You can take skiing and snowboarding lessons, or hit the slopes for a practice – or a fun way to keep fit!
 But this is so much more than a dry ski slope.
 There’s also an Alpine Adventure Park for kids filled with forts, slides, and hidden trampolines.
 If you don’t fancy skiing, you can try your hand at the Ski Bob sledges or hop in a Ringo, inflatable rubber tubes you can slide down the snowy slopes in!

-Latest Update – October 2020: Snowtrax is open with social distancing measures in place.
-All slope activities must be booked in advance online or over the phone.
+Latest Update – November 2020: Snowtrax will be temporarily closed during the new UK lockdown.
+When they reopen, all slope activities must be booked in advance online or over the phone.
 However, the Alpine Adventure Park doesn’t need to be booked.

 15. Visit Mudeford Quay